AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 You can enable and disable outgoing emails for each environment from the Cloud Console or from the command line.

 By default, outgoing emails are enabled on Pro Production and Staging environments.
-The [!UICONTROL Outgoing emails] may appear disabled in the environment settings regardless of status until you set the `enable_smtp` property from the command line.
-You can enable outgoing emails for different environments to send two-factor authentication emails for Cloud project users.
+However, [!UICONTROL Outgoing emails] may appear disabled in the environment settings until you set the `enable_smtp` property through the [command line](outgoing-emails.md#enable-emails-in-the-cli) or [Cloud Console](outgoing-emails.md#enable-emails-in-the-cloud-console).
+You can enable outgoing emails for integration and staging environments to send two-factor authentication or reset password emails for Cloud project users.
 See [Configure emails for testing](outgoing-emails.md).

+If outgoing emails need to be disabled or re-enabled on Pro Production or Staging environments, please submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide).

 >[!TIP]
 >
->Updating the [!UICONTROL enable_smtp] property value by [command line](outgoing-emails.md#enable-emails-in-the-cli) also changes the [!UICONTROL Enable outgoing emails] setting value for this environment on the Cloud Console.
+>Updating the [!UICONTROL enable_smtp] property value by [command line](outgoing-emails.md#enable-emails-in-the-cli) also changes the [!UICONTROL Enable outgoing emails] setting value for this environment on the [Cloud Console](outgoing-emails.md#enable-emails-in-the-cloud-console).
 And vice versa.

 ## SendGrid dashboard